icefoxen/isildur/README.md

 breaking heckin' everything forever whenever one of your users tries to use `ring` as well, consider using `gnir` instead.

-This tool republishes the crate with no changes, other than the name.
+This tool republishes the crate with no changes, other than the name and maybe some dependency fixups.
 Be aware that using old versions of `ring` may expose you to security vulnerabilities, and that the original maintainer of it does not provide any support for older versions except through paid contracting.
+And I sure as heck am not going to be responsible for anything made through this.

 # Is this reliable?